BusSquad/geobus-ios/README.md

 To Do
 -----

-If you clone the repository this issue might be taken care of for you, but it's always good to double check.
+If you clone the repository this issue might be taken care of, but it's always good to double check.
 When we first tried parsing our XML file, we kept getting the following error:

 ```shell
 Transport security has blocked a cleartext HTTP (http://) resource load since it is insecure.
 Temporary exceptions can be configured via your app's Info.plist file.